alpha-hack-program/ai-studio-rhoai/README.md

 ![Preparation](./images/sagemaker-preparation.png)

-Now open `1_experiment_train.ipynb` and run all the cells.
+* Now open `1_experiment_train.ipynb` and run all the cells.
 This notebook creates a NN model and trains it with the data in file `./csv/card_transdata.csv`.
 The model is written to `models/fraud/1/model.onnx`.
 It also saves the scaler and evaluation data for later testing the model in `artifact` folder.

-it's time to compress the `evaluation kit` that is: the model, scaler and evaluation data into `models/evaluation_kit.zip`.
+* It's time to compress the `evaluation kit` that is: the model, scaler and evaluation data into `models/evaluation_kit.zip`.
 Finally the files are saved to the bucket you created in AWS S3.

-## Time to deploy our smart rest service for fraud detection in RHOAI
+## 3. Time to deploy our smart rest service for fraud detection in RHOAI

 We're going to use ArgoCD to do it.
 It should be pretty straight forward if: